-When the Raspberry Pi is running, depressing the power switch for over a half a second will dim the power LED.
+When the Raspberry Pi is running, depressing the power switch for over a half a second will dim the power indicator LED.
 If you release the switch at this point a short pulse is sent to the Raspberry Pi to initiate a reboot and the power LED will pulsate slowly until the machine has rebooted at which time it will go steady on.
+If the Mini ATX PSU has been programmed to remember its power on state, then it will automatically reboot if the power has been interrupted.